FelixOnline/v2/content/articles/2011-2-17-sole-results-show-high-satisfaction.md

  - /news/824/sole-results-show-high-satisfaction
 imported: true
 comments:
+ - value: >
- - I took a language module this year and this is the best thing I have done for my brainhttpwwwindependentcouknewssciencespeakingasecondlanguagecandelaydementiaonsetforyears2219280html
+     I took a language module this year and this is the best thing I have done for my brain. <br> <br>http://www.independent.co.uk/news/science/speaking-a-second-language-can-delay-dementia-onset-for-years-2219280.html

 # Article Taxonomies
 categories: